sloniewski/easy-array/README.md

 Applies callback to each element of internally stored array

 TypeError is thrown when strinct is true, and type returned by provided closure does not match the type set on array.
+When TypeError is thrown, the internally stored array remains unmodified.

 ##### Return value